LaupWing/Daily-Planner/README.md

 - [x]  Refactor the `fixed` position styling of the top nav
 - [x]  Refactor the main part of the website (styling)
 - [x]  Split up the week and daily view
+- [ ]  Need To clean up a lot of code
+    - [ ] Modulaze some code (put it in some dedicated files/functions)

 ### Would be nice
 - [ ]  Make week view multiscreen compatible